 Amanda Starling Gould, Teaching Statement

-I consider the classroom itself to be a mode of streaming media, one that can model effective strategies and demonstrate artful authorship in a wide variety of forms.
-My classrooms are designed to be open, multimodal knowledge-building, knowledge-sharing environments that speak equally to those with differently-abled minds and bodies and those with diverse learning and communicative styles.
+I consider the classroom itself to be a living system, one that can model effective strategies and demonstrate artful authorship in a wide variety of forms.
+My classrooms are designed to be open, multimodal, knowledge-building, knowledge-sharing environments that speak equally to those with differently-abled minds and bodies and those with diverse learning and communicative styles.
 Following Cathy Davidson who writes “If your personal goal is equality in a world where inequality is structural, violent, and pervasive, you can at least start with your classroom as a place in which to model a better way,” I believe rigorous, generous classrooms can nurture equality, experimentation, and professionalism so that students cultivate not only new scholarly practices but also intentional ways of living in a diverse world.

 “If your personal goal is equality in a world where inequality is structural, violent, and pervasive, you can at least start with your classroom as a place in which to model a better way.”
 Cathy Davidson, Why Start With Pedagogy?

 In my classes, we use a range of technologies—from novels and social media to text analysis and hands-on field research—as scholarly tools to directly engage contemporary texts and contexts.
-In my recent Augmenting Realities course, for instance, the students used Twitter to perform a role-playing exercise wherein they adopted the particular historical, gendered, racial, and cybernetic identities of characters from the decades-old cyberpunk novel Neuromancer.
-If learning is an embodied material practice, this simple exercise opened the students to new points of contact with the world.
-In trying to imagine inhabiting differently-figured bodies the students began conversations about the rhetoric and ethics of representation on social media, the parameters of social justice, the role our individual bodies have on our daily perspectives, and the cultural construction of normalized minds, bodies, and identities.
+We have used Twitter, for instance, to enact role-playing exercises wherein the students adopt the particular historical, gendered, racial, and social identities of characters in novels we read.
+In trying to imagine inhabiting differently-figured bodies, the students begin conversations about the rhetoric and ethics of representation on social media, the parameters of social justice, the role our individual bodies have on our daily perspectives, and the cultural construction of normalized minds, bodies, and identities.
+A similar exercise has the students engaging in local environmental action and participating in global digital activism.
+If learning is an embodied material practice, these simple exercises open the students to new points of contact with the world.
+Through these classroom assignments, the students humanize, and come to grasp the urgency of, issues that most often seem distant.

 “New digital tools available to students have flung open the doors to creativity, imagination, and student-directed learning.”
 Jonan Donaldson, The Maker Movement and the Rebirth of Constructionism